 34km | Difficulty 5 of 10 | 7:30am – 12:30pm | 44,000 Kyat ($28)

 On this Yangon tour with Uncharted Horizons, experience the bustling city life and serene green villages as you head out through western townships towards the coconut market.
 Cross the Hlaing river on a local boat, ride through rural villages to the clock monastery where you’ll meet the friendly Abbott before moving onward to River Island and back to downtown Yangon by boat and bike.
 This Yangon bike tour is an ideal tour for explorers and those looking for something different.

 #4 ISLAND DISCOVERY (HALF DAY)

 12km | Non-cycling Tour | 8:00am – 12:00pm or 1:00pm – 5:00pm | 62,000 Kyat ($40)

 A non-cycling Yangon tour, ideal for families, photographers and those who want to explore at a relaxed general pace without having to ride a bike.
-Travelling by Trishaw (Burmese rikshaw bicycle), boat and short walks, this is the perfect way to experience colourful markets, rural villages and friendly locals – combined with stops at a local tea shop to sample delicious Burmese snacks and tea.
+Traveling by Trishaw (Burmese rikshaw bicycle), boat and short walks, this is the perfect way to experience colorful markets, rural villages and friendly locals – combined with stops at a local tea shop to sample delicious Burmese snacks and tea.
 The perfect escape from busy downtown Yangon.

 MY EXPERIENCE WITH UNCHARTED HORIZONS